 Datasette is aimed at data journalists, museum curators, archivists, local governments and anyone else who has data that they wish to share with the world.
-It is part of a wider ecosystem of tools dedicated to make working with structured data as productive as possible.
+It is part of a wider ecosystem of tools and plugins dedicated to making working with structured data as productive as possible.